|Calcium algorithm||Intractable problems|

 Aims of management are maintenance of healthy skeletal architecture, through achieving normocalcaemia and limited hyperphosphataemia, and by controlling PTH.
 Monitoring frequencies etc are biased towards dialysis patients.
 Less often in pre-dialysis patients and transplant recipients.

 Total calcium should be measured every 4-12 weeks and is often approximately corrected by adding 0.02mmol/l for every g/l the serum albumin is below 40g/l.
-This adjusted calcium can then be used, along with the iPTH taken every six months, to determine tratment according to the calcium algorithm below:
+This correction is imperfect in renal failure, but this adjusted calcium can then be used, along with the iPTH taken every six months, to determine tratment according to the calcium algorithm below:

 iPTH should be measured initially when GFR drops below 40-50mls/min.
 At this stage diet should be reviewed for both phosphate and protein content.
 High PTH levels should lead to introduction of alfacalcidol or calcitriol therapy, Calcium levels permitting.
 The standard starting dose is 0.25 micrograms (250 nanograms) daily.
 High iPTH results (eg > 500ng/l) may justify larger doses of calcitriol.